 In a completely digital and virtual environment, there is also a serious risk of focussing too much on tasks, deadlines and processes and too little on relationships and the team.
 As a result, employees may often feel less of a sense of community, camaraderie and connectedness to the company, its mission and goals.

-Fortunately and despite the physical distance between the members of any remote team, there are ways to emphasize culture within a remote marketing agency environment.
+Fortunately and despite the physical distance between the members of a remote team, there are ways to emphasize culture even within a remote marketing agency environment.

 Being social creatures, there is simply no substitute for getting together as a team.
 Regular retreats and intentional get-togethers offer a chance to not only meet each other in person, but also to reinforce connections, relationships, empathy and ultimately community.

-In addition to in-person meet-ups, we encourage social interaction between teams and have implemented innovative remote team-building activities as well as online spaces where casual and non-work-related conversations happen constantly and organically.
+In addition to face-to-face meet-ups, we encourage social interaction between teams and have implemented innovative remote team-building activities as well as online spaces where casual and non-work-related conversations happen constantly and organically.